Vyral/brett-jennings-recruiting/_posts/2025-02-12-how-a-real-estate-agent-made-200k-on-her-1st-flip-project.md

 ---
 layout: post
-title: How a Real Estate Agent Made $200K on Her 1st Flip Project
+title: How Olympia Made $200K on Her 1st Flip Project
 date: 2025-02-12 05:00:00
 excerpt: 'An agent flipped a house for the first time and made $200K: Here’s how.'
 enclosure: